zenomt/appshell/README.md

     if __name__ == "__main__":
         shell.run()

-The above example adds one command `foo`, with a help usage string of "`[args...]`", a help summary of "`Print my argument vector`", and long help.
+The above example adds two commands for the same action fuction: `foo` and `alt`, with help usage strings of "`[args...]`", help summaries of "`Print my argument vector`", and long help.
 It then adds the standard command suite and then runs the command interpreter.
 A sample run might look like:

     $ python3 example.py
     > h
-    foo [args...]               - Print my argument vector alias [name [command...]]   - make <name> do <command>, or show aliases help [command...]           - help on all or specific commands quit                        - exit the application
+    foo [args...]               - Print my argument vector alt [args...]               - Print my argument vector alias [name [command...]]   - make <name> do <command>, or show aliases help [command...]           - help on all or specific commands quit                        - exit the application